top of page

 Writer's pictureCarla Ra

-What the novel Contact show us
+Movie vs. Book: What the novel Contact shows us

 Contact is often used as an example of a movie better than the book, and I’m here to fix this injustice.